klaviyo/klaviyo-swift-sdk/README.md

 1. Open your project and navigate to your project’s settings.
 2. Select the **Package Dependencies** tab and click on the **add** button below the packages list.
-3. Enter the URL of the Swift SDK repository `https://github.com/klaviyo/klaviyo-swift-sdk` in the text field, and you should see the result.
+3. Enter the URL of the Swift SDK repository `https://github.com/klaviyo/klaviyo-swift-sdk` in the text field.
+This should bring up the package on the screen.
 4. For the dependency rule dropdown select - **Up to Next Major Version** and leave the pre-filled versions as is.
 5. Click **Add Package**.
 </details>